 Slightly further away from the centre is the Mumford Theatre, part of Anglia Ruskin University on East Road.
 It hosts a varied range of touring professional, local community and student theatre, as well as music events and free lunchtime concerts.
 The Key Theatre in Peterborough brings a wealth of entertainment and culture to the city.
 Featuring touring shows, comedy, dance and live music – as well as pantomimes – there really is something for everyone.
 And, although small, The Maltings at Ely riverside is a lovely venue for professional and amateur theatre.

 Whether you’re into music, theatre, dance, fine art or sculpture, plenty of culture awaits – you just need to decide what to do first!

 Everything you need to know about Cambridgeshire

-Where to shop in Cambridgeshire
+The best things to do in Cambridgeshire

 Where to eat in Cambridgeshire

-The best days out in Cambridgeshire
+The best shopping in Cambridgeshire